Skip to main content

 His demands escalated from lingerie to sex toys and watching porn or openly ogling porn performers and porn stores he followed on Instagram.

-Lingerie turned to the use of painful sex toys, turned to compromising sex acts, to being called a “whore,” “slut,” “dirty b—” in the bedroom…all for his pleasure.
+Lingerie turned to the use of painful sex toys, turned to compromising sex acts, to being called a “whore,” “slut,” and “dirty b—” in the bedroom…all for his pleasure.
 He was insatiable, and the more I performed, the more he seemed to need porn to fuel our sex life.

 The day I discovered his secret